Current validation practice undermines surgical AI development: Discussion

+Beyond technical adherence to best practices, clinical translation requires alignment with evolving regulatory frameworks and healthcare stakeholder needs, complicated by a fundamental difference between diagnostic and interventional AI.
+While diagnostic AI often produces a single, static prediction (e.g., "lesion present"), interventional AI operates in a dynamic, time-dependent environment where the causal link between model output at one timepoint (e.g., a "cut" vs. "no-cut" recommendation) and complication is difficult to isolate.
+This fuzzy error attribution poses hurdles for traditional validation paradigms and regulatory bodies, which seek a direct mapping of model performance to patient safety.
+Demonstrating clinical readiness will therefore require validation that moves beyond aggregate metrics toward implementation science approaches accounting for the temporal dynamics of surgical workflow and the interaction between AI guidance and the surgeon’s intraoperative decision-making.

 Our work comes with several limitations.
-While our taxonomy targets surgical video analysis, its generalizability to other temporally structured domains (e.g., cardiology) remains to be explored.
-Methodologically, although our Delphi expert consortium included more than 90 international experts and covered a broad range of expertises, it may not have captured the full diversity of surgical subfields and regulatory perspectives.
-Participation also varied across Delphi rounds, raising the potential for biases in the weighting and selection of pitfalls.
-In addition, our systematic literature review only covered 46 articles.
-However, although the sample size was limited, MICCAI is the leading conference for medical image analysis and computer-assisted interventions and can thus be considered representative for the field.
-It should further be noted that our experiments only tackled selected pitfalls.
-While pitfalls such as data leakage have been demonstrated in the broader machine learning community, we explicitly focused on aspects that are especially critical in surgery: aggregation under temporal and hierarchical structures.
-Other pitfalls are illustrated in smaller real-data analyses in Extended Data Figs.~\ref{fig:extended-fig1}-~\ref{fig:extended-fig9}.
-Finally, our present work does not yet provide concrete solutions for each pitfall.
-However, developing concrete recommendations will be the focus of future work of the consortium.
+While our taxonomy targets surgical video analysis, its generalizability to other temporally structured domains (e.g., cardiology) requires further study.
+Although our Delphi expert consortium included 92 international experts and covered diverse expertise, it may not have captured the full diversity of surgical subfields and regulatory perspectives.
+Participation varied across Delphi rounds, raising the potential for biases in the weighting and selection of pitfalls.
+Our systematic literature review covered only 46 articles.
+Although the sample size was limited, MICCAI is the leading conference for medical image analysis and computer-assisted interventions and is therefore representative for the field.
+To assess whether our findings extend beyond a single conference year, we performed an additional targeted screening of 89 MICCAI 2025 SDS papers.
+This analysis was conducted by a single rater and focused on the key pitfalls reported in the Results rather than the full set of parameters.
+While less comprehensive than our primary screening, it yielded similar trends across the evaluated aspects, supporting the robustness of our main findings.
+Our experiments only tackled selected pitfalls.
+While pitfalls such as data leakage have been demonstrated in the broader machine learning community, we focused on aspects that are especially critical in surgery: aggregation under temporal and hierarchical structures.
+Other pitfalls are illustrated in smaller analyses in Extended Data Figures~\ref{fig:extended-fig1}-\ref{fig:extended-fig9}.